neologd/mecab-unidic-neologd/README.md

-# mecab-unidic-NEologd : Neologism dictionary for MeCab
+# mecab-unidic-NEologd : Neologism dictionary for unidic-mecab

 ## For Japanese
 README.ja.md is written in Japanese.